CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

    :alt: User Folders Window
    :name: fig.surrogate.pluginfolders

-Upon launching FOQUS, the console should include the line highlighted in yellow below to show the model file has been successfully loaded:
+Upon launching FOQUS, the console should include the lines boxed in red below to show the model files have been successfully loaded:

 .. figure:: figs/plugin_console.png
    :alt: User Plugin Folders